 At the successful completion of this lesson, students should be able to:

-- Describe the major sources of energy in the United States
+- describe the major sources of energy in the United States;

-- Understand the macro energy production/consumption environment
+- outline the energy production/consumption environment;

-- List the main fossil fuels
+- list the main fossil fuels;

 What is due for Lesson 1?

-If you have any questions, please post them to our General Course Questions discussion forum (not e-mail), located under Modules in Canvas.
+If you have any questions, please post them to our General Course Questions discussion forum (not email), located under Modules in Canvas.
 The TA and I will check that discussion forum daily to respond.
 While you are there, feel free to post your own responses if you, too, are able to help out a classmate.